 At this stage it’s all about assessing the candidates technical skills.
 Straight after the phone interview, assuming we want to pass the candidate on we’ll send them a remote technical test.
 In the document we send, we set out the problem and our expectations of the solution clearly.
-This is almost always the longest step in our process, so we let candidates know that we expect a solution within about 1 week but don’t spend more than 3 hours on it and definitely don't let it take over your life.
+This is almost always the longest step in our process, so we let candidates know that we expect a solution within about 1 week but don’t spend more than a few hours on it and definitely don't let it take over your life.
 We can be more flexible if needed so we let candidates know they can tell us or ask any questions as they go.
 The problem to solve has evolved a lot over the last few months, we’re now at a good place where it's fairly simple and still relevant to the type of work we do daily (integrating with 3rd party services, transforming data and testing).

 How do we evaluate a remote tech test?

 At this point we can get a little more objective with our evaluation.
 We use a grading framework to guide the evaluation and we keep track of all previous scores in one place, so we can provide a number relative to others we’ve seen before.